STG-7/FastPagesSTG/_posts/2022-11-10-FinalCollegeBoardMCBlogging.md

 Correct answer: B, The code segment iterates through each element in the list, incrementing count1 for each positive value and incrementing count2 otherwise.
 The list contains two positive values, so count1 is 2 and count2 is 3.

-Reflection:
+# Final Reflection:
-Overall, the test went pretty well.
-I did increase my understanding of the Collegeboard pseudo-code since the last quiz.
+Overall, the assessment went very well.
+Since the last quiz, you have a better understanding of the Collegeboard pseudocode.
 However, there are still gaps in my understanding.
-For one, I had to mostly guess the questions on bits, and I did have to communicate with our group with members that had not completeted the assessment at the time of collaberation to understand the concepts involved.
-One key thing I learned was how sensors pull at multiple intervals per second measured in Hz.
+For one thing, I had to guess most questions about Bits and communicate with a group of members who hadn't completed their assessment at the time of the collaboration to understand the concepts involved.
+One of the key things I learned was how the sensor pulls at multiple intervals per second of her measured in Hz.